dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 ## Recovery code {#recovery}

 When you enable your first MFA method, a recovery code is created as a safeguard.
-Use the recovery code to disable MFA when you can't generate a one-time password with your authenticator app or activate your registered security key.
+Use the recovery code to disable MFA when you can't generate a one-time password with your authenticator app or activate your registered security key, or when you can't disable an MFA method.
 For example, because you lost the security key or the device where the authenticator was installed.

 <warning>
 The recovery code **is the only way to recover access to your account** if you can't generate a one-time password with an authenticator app or activate a security key for completing the 2-step verification process.
 Store the recovery code in a safe, secure place. **We cannot disable multi-factor authentication without this recovery code.**